richsalz/https-downgrade/draft-richsalz-sample.md

 `X-Forwarded-For` or similar.
 In some circumstances, they can learn more from correlated timing and sizes.
 This is principally a risk to _secrecy_.

-> TODO: Talk about cases such as software downloads or javascript getting corrupted and used to compromise clients or web pages...
+Active adversaries can also corrupt or modify content.

+For executable content (such as software downloads or javascript) this can be used to compromise clients or web pages, especially if no end-to-end secure integrity validation is performed.
+Even when software downloads have signature validation performed, this can provide a potential exposure for downgrade attacks, depending on client-side implementations.

+For site and media content, modification can be used to make content appear as authoritative to a user (delivered via HTTPS from a "trusted site") while actually containing selective modifications of the attackers choice, such as for the financial or political benefit of the attacker.

-## Confused-deputy issues at the browser
+## Confused-deputy issues at the browser or origin

 HTTP clients make different decisions based on whether they are using HTTPS or HTTP -- for example, they send Secure cookies (cite), they enable certain Web features (high-resolution location, Service Workers).
 This is principally a risk to _authentication_.

 This attack is only available with downgrade.
 A related attack is available in the case of HTTP _upgrade_, in which a server makes a similar decision based on seeing HTTPS on its end of the connection.
-Because the CDN or proxy cache is typically under server control, we speculate in the face of all evidence that the origin operators can control this complexity and prevent the complementary attack.
+In cases where HTTP requests are upgraded to HTTPS, CDN or proxy operators need to work with origin operators to control this complexity and prevent the complementary attack, such as by only performing upgrades for cache-able, static, and idempotent content.
+(TODO:
+Future versions of this draft should expand on this topic in more detail.)

 --- back

 # Acknowledgements

-I did it myself.

-> TODO: See about Nick Sullivan, Mark Nottingham, ekr as co-authors
+Thank you to Suneeth Jayan and others at Akamai who have helped develop best practices.
+Future versions of this draft hope to also incorporate best practices developed elsewhere.